Softmotions/ejdb/src/jql/README.md

 /[firstName=John] | apply {"address":{"city":"New York", "street":""}}
 ```

 If JSON object is an argument of `apply` section it will be treated as merge match (`rfc7386`) otherwise it should be array which denotes `rfc6902` JSON patch.
-Placegolders also supported by `apply` section.
+Placeholders also supported by `apply` section.
 ```
 /* | apply :?
 ```